-Bad Debt Expenses: In 2019, 43% of the 2,907 I hospitals reported bad debt expense attributable to financial assistance.
-Although the IRS provides minimal instruction on how to calculate this amount, the bad debt expense attributable to financial assistance reported was 0.3% of total expenses in 2019.
+Bad Debt Expenses: In 2020, 42.9% of the 1,849 individual hospital Schedule Hs reported bad debt expense attributable to financial assistance.
+Although the IRS provides minimal instruction on how to calculate this amount, the average bad debt expense attributable to financial assistance reported was 0.3% of total expenses in 2020.

 However, some patients unable to pay for their medical care do not complete hospitals' financial assistance processes.
 Consequently, hospitals classify unreimbursed care for those patients as bad debt expense.
-Most hospitals and systems report that some portion of their bad debt expense would qualify as a benefit to the community in the form of financial assistance due to the low income of the patients.
+Most hospitals and systems report that some portion of their bad debt expense would qualify as a benefit to the community as financial assistance due to the low income of the patients.